Haftamu001/PayrollSystem/README.md

 To run this code, ensure that you have the following:

 1- A C compiler set up on your system.

 2- The appropriate ODBC driver for Microsoft Access installed.

-### Microsoft Access (Jet SQL) Connection in C Program

-This repository provides an example of how to connect Microsoft Access (Jet SQL) to a C program using the Microsoft Data Access Components (MDAC).

 ## Getting Started